Navy Seals vs. Zombies: Plot

-On November 16, 2016, in Baton Rouge, Louisiana, a police officer is investigating a suspicious van when he is suddenly and brutally attacked and killed by 3 zombies.
+In Baton Rouge, Louisiana, a police officer is investigating a suspicious van when he is suddenly attacked by zombies.

-In NAS Oceana, Virginia Beach, Virginia, members of SEAL Team Six are conducting a training exercise as well as training their newest member, Petty Officer AJ Prescott who is replacing a fallen SEAL who was KIA on a snatch-and-grab operation near the Pakistan border of the Tora Bora Region.
+In NAS Oceana, Virginia Beach, Virginia, members of SEAL Team Six are conducting a training exercise as well as training their newest member, Petty Officer AJ Prescott who is replacing a fallen SEAL who was killed in an operation near the Pakistan border.
 After the training exercise, AJ returns home where it is revealed that his wife Emily is pregnant with their first son, as well as being indecisive on a name.

 Back in Baton Rouge, Reporters Amanda and Dave are at a press conference hosted by Vice President Bentley in the State Capitol Building.
-During the press conference, Secret Service agents guarding the building from outside notice a suspicious character before investigating the activity.
-As the press conference concludes, VP Bentley with members of his administration exit the building before witnessing a man attack a woman outside, soon after the secret service shoots and kills the man before taking the VP back inside.
-After the attack on the woman, hordes of zombies begin attacking and devouring civilians around the area.
-Once the zombies finish off all the civilians, the deceased soon begin turning into zombies themselves.
+As the press conference concludes, VP Bentley with members of his administration exit the building when a hordes of zombies begin attacking and infecting civilians around the area, forcing the VP to retreat back into the building.

-Following the attack on Baton Rouge, the SEALs are called in and informed on the situation going on where it is revealed that a distress call was sent out and the FBI deployed its elite Hostage Rescue Team before losing communication with them as well as local law enforcement departments.
-The SEAL team led by Lieutenant Pete Cunningham gear up and soon HALO into Baton Rouge.
-While searching the State Capitol Building, the SEALs eventually find VP Bentley, along with Amanda, Dave and a few secret service agents with one bitten, Petty Officer 1st Class Billy, the team's medic attends to the agent who is currently restrained.
-Amanda shows Pete footage that Dave was able to capture revealing to him that the ones behind the attacks are zombies.
-The now turned agent breaks from his restrains overpowering both Pete and Billy before another agent shoots him in the head.
+Following the attack, the SEALs are called in and informed on the situation going on where it is revealed that a distress call was sent out before losing communication.
+The SEAL team led by Lieutenant Pete Cunningham enter into the city via HALO.
+While searching the State Capitol Building, the SEALs eventually find Bentley, along with other survivors including Amanda and Dave.

 CIA agent Stacy Thomas informs Commander Sheer that the situation is actually a biological attack and that she has an asset on site that could potentially reverse it but also need extraction, leaving the SEALs with the task.

 Margaret, one of Bentley's staff hides the fact that she has been bitten in order to avoid being left behind.
-Just before the helicopter arrives, the zombies attack the SEALs and the survivors, with Chief Petty Officer Travis being killed in the process.
+Just before the helicopter arrives, the zombies attack the SEALs and the survivors, and Chief Petty Officer Travis was killed in the process.